openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 not requested by the Event Receiver.

 #### Verification Event {#verification-event}
-The Verification Event is a standard SET with the following attributes:
+The Verification Event is a SSF Event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
+The event contains the following attribute:

-event type

-> The Event Type URI is: "https://schemas.openid.net/secevent/ssf/event-type/verification".

 state

 > OPTIONAL An opaque value provided by the Event Receiver when the event is triggered.

-This is a nested attribute in the event payload.
+As with any SSF event, the Verification Event has a top-level `sub_id` claim:

 sub_id